cypromis/lizardfs/docs/source/advanced_config.rst

 **************

 LizardFS metadata can be managed through a special mountpoint called META.
-META allows to control trashed items (undelete/delete them permanently) and see files that are already deleted, but still held open by clients.
+META allows to control trashed items (undelete/delete them permanently) and view files that are already deleted but still held open by clients.

 Mounting meta
 =============